Nehru Park, Paravur

 Nehru Park or Children's Park, Paravur (also known as Paravur Municipal Park) is a public park situated at Paravur in Kollam Metropolitan Area, India.
 It is situated very close to Paravur railway station.
 Nehru Park is one of the main centres of recreational activities in Paravur town.
 Devarajan Master, most popular musician of Malayalam film industry(born in Paravur), was cremated at this park.
 A bronze statue of Devarajan Master sculpted by Kanayi Kunhiraman is there in the park.
-The compositions of Devarajan Master will be played in the park on every evenings.
+The compositions of Devarajan Master will be played in the park on every evening.